Windiwindy/Fltrp-Log/FLTRP.md

 #### 8. A family is a condensed version of the world.
 A person is a condensed version of a family.
 A Kaleidoscope of Human Affairs

 ### TOPIC - EDUCTAION (TKTK)
+#### 1. no significant learning can occur without a significant relationship
+-	she left a legacy of relationships that could never disappear.
+#### 2. Online education – Is MOOC going to replace universities?
+- e-learning and the traditional classroom will one day form a union: compensating for one where the other lacks.
+- E-learning: by removing the one-size-fits-all lecture from the classroom, and letting students have a self-paced lecture at home
+- The purpose of university education: (vs technical school) enlighten and self-education; gain a liberal perspective (willing to understand and respect); enlargement of your intellectual horizon + specialization
+#### 3. Involution – vicious competition – solutions?
+#### 4. social function

 ### 对答如流
 - King John, to gild refined gold, to paint the lily, to throw a perfume on the violet...is wasteful and ridiculous excess